Jan de Hartog: Postwar

-De Hartog had many hesitations about authorizing the translation of Hollands Glorie into English, and when he finally did in 1947, the English version (entitled Captain Jan) had less success as the Dutch original.
-However, in the wake of the war, he made the decision to remain in the United Kingdom.
-He also made the professional decision to write most of his later works in English, beginning with The Lost Sea (1951), which was a fictional account of his experiences working aboard ship as a boy, colloquially called a "sea mouse."
+In 1947, De Hartog's book Hollands Glorie was translated into English and was called Captain Jan.
+Remaining in the United Kingdom, de Hartog began writing his books in English, beginning with The Lost Sea (1951), which was a fictional account of his experiences working aboard ship.

-Precisely because in the war years, he had been regarded as close to a national hero, quite a few people in the Netherlands resented his decision to write in English and so felt betrayed by and abandoned by him.
-Sales of his books in the English-speaking world soared, but his reputation in his home country plunged and took years to recover.

-For his part, de Hartog continued to regard himself as and to take pride in being a Dutchman, and many of his later books had Dutch protagonists and themes.
-Indeed, for many people outside the Netherlands, the books became a major source of information about Dutch society, culture, and modern history.

 In 1952, while visiting New York, he encountered a play that he had written while he had still been in hiding during the war and had sold the rights to while he was in England.
-The play was called The Fourposter.
-A New York Times reviewer called it "the most civilized comedy we have had on marriage for years."
-It went on to win de Hartog a Tony Award at the 6th annual Tony Awards Show for Best Play.
-Columbia Pictures also made The Fourposter into a partially animated movie, starring Rex Harrison and Lilli Palmer.
-The scenes from the play were linked by cartoon sequences between them.
-The film was nominated for both a Golden Globe and an Academy Award for its cinematography.
-Later, in 1966, it became the musical I Do!
-I Do!.
-The play also appeared under its original name at the Theatre New Brunswick in 1974.
+The play was called The Fourposter, for which de Hartog received a Tony Award for Best Play at the 6th annual Tony Awards Show.
+Columbia Pictures made The Fourposter into a partially animated movie, starring Rex Harrison and Lilli Palmer.
+The film was nominated for a Golden Globe and an Academy Award for its cinematography.
+In 1966, The Fourposter became the musical I Do!
+I Do!
+The play appeared under its original name at the Theatre New Brunswick in 1974.

-Jan and Marjorie de Hartog took a 90-foot Dutch ship (called The Rival) and transformed it into a houseboat, which they made their home.
-During the severe floods in the Netherlands of 1953, The Rival was transformed into a floating hospital about which wrote in The Little Ark.
+De Hartog and his wife transformed a 90-foot Dutch ship into a houseboat, which they made their home.
+During the floods in the Netherlands of 1953, The Rival was transformed into a floating hospital about which de Hartog wrote in The Little Ark.